IlyaLab/kramtools/mtm/README.rst

 Inferring statistical class from type
 ========================================================================

-Because each row *is* by definition contains data of *one* type, then, whatever the syntactic *representation*, it must be possible to infer the type from the text.
+Because by definition each row contains data of *one* type, then, whatever the syntactic *representation*, it must be possible to infer the type from the text.
 The _parseLine function inspects each field in turn and interprets that